 Who can be an I'On At Home Volunteer?

-Our volunteers are a talented group with widely-varied backgrounds.
+- Our volunteers are a talented group with widely-varied backgrounds.
 Each person is motivated by a desire to serve others and make a positive difference in our community.
 A number of I'On At Home members act as volunteers, while non-member volunteers are also recruited from the community.
-Requirements include screening by I'On At Home and participation in an orientation class.
+Requirements include a background check and participation in a training class.

 What if I need something that is not on the list of services?

-Call or e-mail I'On At Home to see what we can do for you!
+- Call or e-mail I'On At Home to see what we can do for you!
 We will work with you to find a solution to meet your needs.
 Our service list is continually growing based on the needs of our members.